Brand Shoutouts

 4. Supply Chain Consistency

 Wattar streamlined to one vendor, one distributor.
-As they expand to Oregon, Pennsylvania, Michigan, DC — markets with different supply logistics — can they maintain that consistency?
+As they expand to Oregon, Pennsylvania, Michigan, DC, markets with different supply logistics, can they maintain that consistency?

 Leadership to Watch

-Garrett Reed — CEO & Co-Owner
+Garrett Reed, CEO & Co-Owner

-Reed's background is in commercial real estate, not restaurant operations — and that unusual combination is, in our view, one of Layne's structural competitive advantages.
+Reed's background is in commercial real estate, not restaurant operations, and that unusual combination is, in our view, one of Layne's structural competitive advantages.
 His decade-plus work doing in-house real estate for Starbucks, Dunkin', and Corner Bakery taught him the single most expensive mistake in franchise development: opening in the wrong location.
-His restaurant development company, Main & Main Capital Group, has been running alongside Layne's since 2004 — meaning Reed has a financial incentive to get site selection right that most franchise CEOs don't have.
+His restaurant development company, Main & Main Capital Group, has been running alongside Layne's since 2004, meaning Reed has a financial incentive to get site selection right that most franchise CEOs don't have.
 When the CEO is also a real estate developer who profits from franchise success, his incentives are aligned with operators in ways that hired executives rarely match.

-Matthew O'Reilly — Co-Owner:
+Matthew O'Reilly, Co-Owner:

 O'Reilly co-acquired Layne's with Reed in 2017.
 While Reed is the public face of the brand, O'Reilly's operational role in the three-year infrastructure build is well-documented.
 The two-person founder ownership structure eliminates the board pressure and investor quarterly expectations that force most franchise brands to over-sell territories before the support infrastructure is ready.
 Layne's can afford to reject well-funded franchisees who aren't culture fits because Reed and O'Reilly don't owe quarterly returns to outside investors.

-Samir Wattar — COO
+Samir Wattar, COO

 Wattar is the critical hire in Layne's story.
-Scaling MOOYAH from 32 to 100+ units required exactly the supply chain and franchise operations expertise that Layne's needed as they moved from 3 corporate stores to a 45-unit franchise network.
+Scaling MOOYAH from 32 to 100+ units required exactly the supply chain and franchise operations expertise that Layne's needed as they moved from 3 corporate stores to a 40-unit network.
 His move to streamline the entire Layne's system to one vendor, one distributor is the kind of supply chain discipline that produces consistent product across multi-state operations.
 The challenge as Layne's approaches 300 units: can Wattar maintain that single-source discipline as geographic expansion pushes the brand into markets where the current distribution network may not reach?

 Leadership Assessment:

 In our view, Layne's has the most operationally competent leadership team in the emerging chicken finger space — a real estate expert who understands site selection at a structural level, a co-founder with aligned incentives, and a COO with proven franchise scaling experience.
-The risk is not leadership quality.
-The risk is scale.
-The personal vetting that Reed, O'Reilly, and Wattar currently apply to every franchisee is what keeps the culture intact — but there are only so many discovery days they can personally attend.
-The 300-unit target requires either building a franchising team that can replicate their judgment at scale, or accepting that some culture dilution is the price of aggressive growth.

 Who This Concept Is Built For